 What are JAK inhibitors for severe eczema?

-- JAK inhibitors are approved for adults and children ages 12 and older with mild, moderate or severe atopic dermatitis.
+- JAK inhibitors are approved for adults and children ages 12 and older with moderate to severe atopic dermatitis.

 - Medication side effects may include mild nausea, nasal swelling, cough, headaches and high blood pressure.

 - JAK inhibitors alter the immune system’s ability to react to germs, which can put patients at risk for bacterial, fungal and viral infections and/or certain cancers.

 - FDA requires product warnings on JAK inhibitors about increased risk of serious heart-related events and blood clots.